kkemmere/towersofhanoi-react/README.md

 <br/>

 ### Issues
-- Application works locally but when deploying to gh-pages it seems to mess with one of the useStates
+- Application works locally but when deploying to gh-pages it seems to mess with disc configuration